dereknovak/LS170-LS/study_guide.md

 - The Transmission Control Protocol (TCP) allows for reliable transfer between the client and server, implementing a three-way handshake design to ensure all packets of information make it from one to the other.

+- Transmission Control Protocol (**TCP**) is a connection-oriented protocol focused primarily on reliable data exchange, implementing services to ensure that all data arrives in tact, in order, and without duplication.

 ### Included

 - Connection-oriented protocol